 - Symptoms relieved by rubbing legs, sitting up and stepping onto the floor

-- Symptoms often begin in the evening/night and finishes by the next morning.
+- Symptoms often begin in the evening/night and finish by the next morning.
 However, may occur during the day time in some individuals

 RLS can occur more than twice a week, resulting in interruption of sleep and impairment of daytime activities.